Tractable Uncertainty-Aware Meta-Learning: Training and test details for the vision problem

 We train a MAML baseline to compare our results with that of MAML.
 A large part of these hyperparameters is directly inspired from \citet{what-matters}.

 The training is performed with $\ntasksperepoch=10$ tasks per epoch.
 The number of context datapoints is $K=15$, and the number of query datapoints is $L=10$.
 We meta-train for $50,000$ epochs.

 For all trainings, the meta-optimizer is Adam with an initial learning rate of $0.0005$.
 The inner learning-rate is kept constant, at $0.002$.
-The number of inner updates is $5$ during training, and $20$ a test time.
+The number of inner updates is $5$ during training, and $20$ at test time.

-\subsubsection{Test details (vision problem)}
+\subsection{Test details (vision problem)}

-At test time, we wrap our model with the $\arctan$ function to convert the predictions angle predictions.
+At test time, we wrap our model with the $\arctan$ function to convert the predictions to angles.
 Then, we compare the angle predictions with the ground-truth angles.
 To do so, we use the following error from \cite{what-matters} to compare two angles:

 where $\mathcal{E}_{\beta^\pm, \beta^*} = \vert y \pm 360 - y^* \vert$ and $\mathcal{E}_{\beta, \beta^*} = \vert y - y^* \vert$.